 Day 3 : The post-war period in the West

-In the Zoologischer Garten district, you can admire the old shopping centre opposite the station, the Zoobogen (formerly Zentrum am Zoo), a listed historical monument.
+In the area of the Zoologischer Garten you can admire the former shopping centre opposite the railway station, the Zoobogen (formerly Zentrum am Zoo), a listed building.
 In 1956-1957, the project was to build a large women's fashion centre, thanks to substantial funding from the Marshall Plan.
-Nearby, the Zoo Palast cinema was built in 1957 on the site that hosted the UFA-Palast cinema.
-Still on the way to Breitscheidplatz, just before the church, admire the Bikini-Haus, also built between 1956 and 1957, according to the plans of Paul Schwebes and Hans Schoszberger.
-Originally, the architects had not planned to add a third floor; the building was divided in its centre by a floor made of columns.
+The nearby Palast Zoo cinema was built in 1957 on the site of the UFA-Palast cinema.
+Still on the way to Breitscheidplatz, just before the church, you can admire the Bikini-Haus, also built between 1956 and 1957 according to the plans of Paul Schwebes and Hans Schoszberger.
+Originally, the architects did not plan to add a third floor; the building was divided in its centre by a floor of columns.
 That's why the Berliners called it... the Bikini!
-In 1978, the missing floor was added to accommodate a new space for art exhibitions.
-In 2014, Bikini-Haus reopened its doors after a major renovation and now houses an important shopping complex: bars, restaurants, trendy boutiques celebrating the "Berlin exception" and a luxury hotel, the 25hours Bikini Berlin.
-In the square, you can now discover the famous Remembrance Church, the Gedächtniskirche.
-The construction in 1961 of this modern building, integrating the ruins of the Kaiser Wilhelm Memorial, made great noise.
-An exhibition is installed inside the ruins.
-The Europa-Center opposite was built between 1963 and 1965 according to the plans of Helmut Hentrich and Hubert Petschnigg.
-The aesthetics of this monumental shopping centre is very questionable today, but it shone through at the time with its bold modernism.
-In the afternoon, jump on the bus 200 to reach the Kulturforum.
-Get off at the Philharmonie stop to admire this concert hall with its original architecture and exceptional acoustics (guided tour every day at 1:30 pm, except in July and August).
-The Kulturforum was entirely built in the 1950s and now houses many museums such as the Neue National Galerie, which hosts renowned temporary exhibitions, and the Kunstgewerbemuseum, the museum of decorative arts.
+In 1978, the missing floor was added in order to create a new space for art exhibitions.
+In 2014, the Bikini-Haus reopened after a major renovation and now houses an important shopping complex: bars, restaurants, trendy shops exalting "Berlin's Exceptional" and a luxury hotel, the 25hours Bikini Berlin.
+On the square, you now discover the famous memorial church, the Gedächtniskirche.
+The construction in 1961 of this modern building, incorporating the ruins of Kaiser Wilhelm's memorial, caused a great stir.
+An exhibition is set up inside the ruins.
+The Europa-Center opposite was built between 1963 and 1965 according to plans by Helmut Hentrich and Hubert Petschnigg.
+The aesthetics of this monumental shopping centre is highly questionable today, but it was shining at the time with its bold modernism.
+In the afternoon, hop on the 200 bus to the Kulturforum.
+Get off at the Philharmonie stop to admire this concert hall with its original architecture and exceptional acoustics (guided tour every day at 1.30 pm, except in July and August).
+The Kulturforum was entirely built in the 1950s and today houses many museums such as the Neue National Galerie, which hosts renowned temporary exhibitions, and the Kunstgewerbemuseum, the Museum of Decorative Arts.

 Day 4 : The post-war period in the East